rbuj/review-translations/README.md

 * common/build-pology.sh : builds Pology in the specified path if there is no pology folder
 * common/fedora-version.sh : gets the branch from the OS version
 * common/fedpkg-install.sh : patches and installs the project related packages with new translations
-* common/git-translations.sh : handles the translations from git
 * common/install.sh : installs the translations in the system
 * common/pology-languagetool-report.sh : generate report files
+* common/stats.sh : creates images for word and message translation status for all languages
+* common/translations.sh : handles the translations
 * common/report.sh : makes a translation report of a Fedora group
-* common/transifex-translations.sh : handles the translations from transifex
 * common/zanata.sh : downloads the translations of a Fedora group

 More scripts: